Eleven CEOs share their stories. They are active in extremely diverse sectors, and are guiding their companies through various development stages.

 Geert Pauwels: I have never had this feeling with the French private equity player.
-Aside from the shareholder, a business has to be able to make plans on both the short term (“the trains have to run every day”) as well as on the short term.
+Aside from the shareholder, a business has to be able to make plans on both the short term (“the trains have to run every day”) as well as on the long term.
 Therefore, there is a double focus.
 As a manager, I have to focus on two options, all the time.
-What I have noticed is that our current shareholder is understanding about everything, and also contributes his thoughts to our strategy.
+What I have noticed is that our current shareholder is understanding about everything and also contributes his thoughts to our strategy.
 That gives me a good feeling.

 Some private equity funds still find it difficult to find sufficient opportunities in the markets.
 Would you call Lineas a good candidate for a private equity player?
 Is Lineas a scale-up, in other words, or even a hidden gem?

 Geert Pauwels: That’s for others to decide.
 What I do know is that our society needs a company like Lineas, for climatological reasons, for mobility and because we are at the service of the corporate world.
 The economic world can never come to a standstill, although the contrary sometimes appears to be true.
 In this respect, we provide ecological solutions.
-Today, we are the largest private player on the rail transport market in Europe, and we will continue to hold our ambitions high.
+Today, we are the largest private player on the rail transport market in Europe and we will continue to hold our ambitions high.
 We are all working together on a fantastic project.
-By the end of 2020 we aim to be active in 30 countries (now 13) through full-scale investments in a European network, on the one hand, and innovation, on the other.
+By the end of 2020 we aim to be active in 30 countries (now 13) through full-scale investments in a European network on the one hand, and innovation on the other.
 There is still a great deal possible in the field of digitalisation in mobility.
 Examples include self-driving wagons or locomotives.
 The question is if we will be able to guarantee economic as well as financial added value on the long term, regardless of who the shareholder is.
 To be honest, and also in all modesty: we think that we are making great headway in both fields, and are therefore sufficiently attractive.

 Author: Karel Cambien